kdoore/CS2335-Gitbook/player_gameobject.md

 [Collider interactions](http://docs.unity3d.com/Manual/CollidersOverview.html)  Colliders interact with each other differently depending on how the collider and Rigidbody components are configured.
 The three important configurations are the Static Collider \(ie, no Rigidbody is attached at all\), the Rigidbody Collider and the Kinematic Rigidbody Collider.
 Collider Components define the shape of an object for the purposes of physical collisions.
 A collider, which is invisible, does not have to be the exact same shape as the object’s mesh.
 A GameObject that has a Collider but no RigidBody component will act like an immovable object that other objects can run into, the collider gives the gameObject a physical presence in the scene.
 When `isTrigger` is selected, then the collider does not show physics-based collision behavior, instead, an event is generated that can be used to execute related actions or behaviors.

-### PlayerController.cs Code:  Attached to the Player Sprite
+## PlayerController.cs Code:  Attached to the Player Sprite
-###Version 1 - Simple, does not include animation, or score logic.
+###Version 1 - Does not include animation, or score logic.

 The code in the PlayerController.cs file is responsible for checking for user-input, determining if the input should cause the player-gameObject to move, and for determining actions or game-logic to be executed if the player-gameObject collides with other gameObjects.